Overview

 • Users can opt out from the disclosure or sale of their data to a third party.

-• Unclear whether notice is provided in the event the company receives a government or legal request for a user's information.
+• Unclear whether notice is provided in the event the vendor receives a government or legal request for a user’s information.

 5.6: Intellectual Property